 Domain 2 quiz: Access control models and components

 Finally, after reading the spotlight article and two training videos, test your comprehension of the material with our Domain 2 quiz on access control models and components.
-The 15-question interactive quiz uses a variety of multimedia components to mimic the interactive nature of the new CISSP exam.
+The 15-question interactive quiz uses a variety of multimedia components to mimic the interactive nature of the CISSP exam.

 CISSP® is a registered certification mark of the International Information Systems Security Certification Consortium, Inc., also known as (ISC)2.

-NEXT after completing this lesson, proceed to Domain
+NEXT after completing this lesson, proceed to Domain 3: Cryptography.

 RETURN to SearchSecurity's CISSP Essentials Security School main page.